Where are you located and can we visit your nursery?

 15 gallon = 18.25″ x 16″

-25 gallon = 24″ x 18″More details about shipping and plant sizes
+25 gallon = 24″ x 18″

-Is Bamboo safe for pets?
 Bamboo is not toxic to dogs, cats, or horses.
 The foliage can contain up to 22% protein!
 This makes bamboo a great house plant and allows you not to worry about your little (or big!) friends.

 These are larger plants that are unavailable for delivery by UPS.
 Typical sizes are 15 gallon (10′-15′ tall) and 30 gallon (15′-25′ tall).
-They can be picked up at our nursery or we will be happy to delivery them personally on one of our trucks and trailers.
+They can be picked up at our nursery or we will be happy to deliver them personally on one of our trucks and trailers.
 Please contact us for a quote.

 Most screening species have 1-3 culms (canes) per plant.
 Since bamboo is a grass and colony plant, dividing them will only hurt growth.
-Each container should be consider as one plant and not be divided.
+Each container should be considered as one plant and not be divided.

 One division of bamboo will start a grove or screen over time.
-However, if you want a privacy screen fast, I recommend planting 3 gallon sizes 3 to 5 feet apart, plant 2 gallon sizes 1 to 3 feet apart.
+However, if you want a privacy screen fast, I recommend planting 3-gallon sizes 3 to 5 feet apart, plant 2 gallon sizes 1 to 3 feet apart.
 This will hopefully allow you to have a good screen in three years.
 There are a lot of factors such as water, sunlight, and climate zones that speeds up or slows down the process.
 Three years is about the average on this spacing, closer planting will allow you to screen or develop your grove faster.
 You cannot over plant bamboo.

 Temperate bamboo typically flowers on 75 year cycles and has a very poor seed set.
 Bamboo spreads through rhizome (root) expansion.
-Control the root expansion and you will control bamboo.Click here to see natural and physical means or bamboo root control.
+Control the root expansion and you will control bamboo.

 Clumping bamboos are slower to form screens and have very limited applications because they are picky about climate zones.
-Running bamboo are fast to screen and there are species suitable for most any climate zone.
+Running bamboo are fast to screen and there are species suitable for almost any climate zone.
 Running bamboo just needs to have the root system controlled.